-- Density a measure of dwelling unit and job density per acre - Diversity mix of housing, jobs, and retail land uses - Design a measure of connectivity and walkability - Destinations a measure of regional accessibility (i.e., proximity to regional centers) - Distance to Transit proximity to rail transit stations defined by different categories of congested vehicle hours of travel (VHT) per household, and the literature describes this factor in terms of the number of unique destinations at a specific location.
+- Density a measure of dwelling unit and job density per acre - Diversity mix of housing, jobs, and retail land uses - Design a measure of connectivity and walkability - Destinations a measure of regional accessibility (i.e., proximity to regional centers) - Distance to Transit proximity to rail transit stations

+In some cases, the model's 5D variables do not match the definitions above.
+Specifically, the diversity variable used in the 5Ds adjustment is defined based on median household income, whereas the literature defines this factor based on the diversity of land uses.
+Additionally, the destination factor in the model is defined by different categories of congested vehicle hours of travel (VHT) per household, and the literature describes this factor in terms of the number of unique destinations at a specific location.
 Distance to transit is defined as the percentage of each TAZ that is within a quarter mile (5 points) or half mile (10 points) of any type of transit stop in the model, while the literature focuses only on proximity to rail stations.
-Finally, the binning of 5D factors into a point system based on three categories (low - 0 points, medium 5 points, high - 10 points) is not described in the scientific literature.
+Finally, the grouping of 5D factors into a point system based on three categories (low-0 points, medium-5 points, high-10 points) is not described in the scientific literature.